 To complement and support the implementation of our themes we work with our managers, specialist engagement provider Hermes EOS and other service providers.
-We are also members of the Local Authority Pension Fund Forum (LAPFF) and are delighted to continue to support the delivery of their work programme through serving as a member of the Executive.
+We are also members of the Local Authority Pension Fund Forum (LAPFF).

 Hermes EOS and LAPFF set engagement priorities for the coming year which set out sector and country priorities, these will include issues such as human capital management, remuneration, tax transparency and cyber risk.
 These are just a few of a much longer list of issues.
-Quarterly reports from both Hermes EOS and LAPFF are available on our website.
+Quarterly reports from both Hermes EOS and LAFFF are available on our website.

-All the assets of the Pension Fund are selected by external fund managers.
+All the assets of the Pension Fund are managed by external fund managers.
 This means that it is our external fund managers who make the detailed decisions as to which companies we invest in.
 This is important in avoiding conflicts of interest for our employers, but also gives us the flexibility to select the best managers for each set of assets.
 The skills needed to decide environmental and other issues vary from one asset class to another.
 We place a high importance, and indeed time and energy, in selecting good quality managers who deliver financially and can manage the wide variety of risks that come with making investments.